 For example, if we say, “The weather was of an extreme nature in the Gulf Coast region,” we are vague and boring.
-Compare the previous sentence to “Hurricanes and storms raged like never before in Louisiana, Mississippi, and parts of Texas.”
+Compare this sentence to “Hurricanes and storms raged like never before in Louisiana, Mississippi, and parts of Texas.”
 Which sentence would make you want to continue reading?

 We often learn that the first sentence of a paragraph should be general.
 This is a myth.
 The first sentence should tell the reader what the rest of the paragraph will cover AND be inviting.
 Good topic sentences lure the reader.
 Ask yourself which of the above topic sentences you would rather dive into, and it’s obvious that concrete language has the power.

 Example of Active Voice: Barry hit the ball.

 Example of Passive Voice: The ball was hit by Barry.